 See failure, or even mediocrity, as a badge of professionalism.
 As William Faulkner once said, “You have to write badly in order to write well.”

 Examples of Character Description

-Now that we’ve dug into some principles of character description, including some gems from Stephen King, let’s see whether or not J.K.
-Rowling and Suzanne Collins follow King’s suggestions in the descriptions of their characters.
+Now that we've dug into some principles of character description, including some gems from Stephen King, let's see whether or not J.K.
+Rowling and Suzanne Collins follow King's suggestions in the character description examples below.

 Who is Katniss Everdeen?

-The first description of Katniss Everdeen in The Hunger Games is about her shoes:
+The character introduction to Katniss Everdeen in The Hunger Games is mainly about her shoes:

 I swing my legs off the bed and slide into my hunting boots.
 Supple leather that has molded to my feet.

 We know she hunts.
 Her ability to hunt is the most important detail about Katniss; it is the central theme of her story; it is what keeps her alive during the Hunger Games and in the rest of the series.

 We don't find out the color of her eyes until page eight.
 Collins describes Katniss by comparing her to her friend Gale:

 He could be my brother.
 Straight black hair, olive skin, we even have the same gray eyes.